-- The dog makes a noise by barking or otherwise that persistently occurs or continues to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of any person in any place.
+A dog is considered a nuisance by law when a dog persistently barks in a manner to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of any person.

 What happens next?

-- If the diary supports the complaint of nuisance barking the City will contact the dog owners to arrange a visit to discuss the complaint
+- If the diary supports the complaint of nuisance barking the City will contact the dog owners to arrange a visit to discuss the issue

-- A letter will also be provided to the dog owner detailing the times the nuisance barking is allegedly occuring.
-This will be the first opportunity for the dog owner to abate the nuisance
+- A letter will also be provided to the dog owner detailing the times the nuisance barking.
+This will provide a further opportunity for the dog owner to abate the nuisance barking.

 Click below to download an information brochure on barking dogs.